IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### duration
-The duration of a Canvas or content resource, given in seconds.
+The duration of this Canvas or external content resource, given in seconds.

 The value _MUST_ be a non-negative floating point number.